 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Yes!
-In March, as the winter cold eases, people fill Tokyo's parks and gardens to celebrate the arrival of spring and the cherry blossoms.
+As the winter cold eases in March, people fill Tokyo's parks and gardens to celebrate the arrival of spring and the cherry blossoms.
 There are plenty of events, including the traditional Hina Matsuri (Japanese Doll Festival) held on March 3.

 March is chilly but comfortable.
 The temperature averages out at 9.4℃ (48.9℉), with highs of 14.2℃ (57.6℉) and lows of 5℃ (41℉).
 It's worth bringing a sweater or jacket, but you won't need any special clothing.
 While snow is not common, a few rainy days are likely.
 The average monthly precipitation is 116 mm (4.6 in).

 In late March, Tokyo marks the arrival of the cherry blossoms with countless events and celebrations.
 Visit the Ueno Sakura Matsuri (Cherry Blossom Festival) at Ueno Park to see a promenade of trees that inspired a haiku by the 17th-century poet Matsuo Basho.
 At Sumida Park Cherry Blossom Festival you can walk along the riverbank, viewing blossoms with TOKYO SKYTREE in the background.
 The famous weeping cherry tree at Rikugien Gardens is a spectacular sight, especially in the evening when it's illuminated with dozens of lights.